ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      - TBL cancer sequelae prevalence
      - Not forecasted
    * - MST
-     - 2.06 years (95% CI: 0.42 - 3.83)
+     - 2.06 years (95% CI: 0.42 - 3.83); normal distrbution of uncertainty at draw level
      - Mean sojourn time; duration of time between onset of the CT screen-detectable preclinical phase to the clinical phase
-     - See below for instructions on how to sample and research background
+     - See below for instructions on how to sample and research background.
+NOTE: may update this value
    * - AST
-     - XXX (XXX, XXX); YYY distribution of uncertainty
+     - 5 (95% CI: 4, 6); normal distribution of uncertainty at the draw level
      - Average survival time; mean duration of time between detection and death
-     - See details below.
-Can use GBD mortality rates, but need to be mindful of age groups
+     - See details below for sampling below.
+PLACEHOLDER VALUE
    * - ODF
-     - XXX (XXX, XXX); YYY distribution of uncertainty
+     - 0.35 (0.2, 0.5); normal distribution of uncertainty at the draw level
-     - Over-diagnosis factor (ex: 1.25 times as many lung cancers diagnosed with LDCT screening than without)
+     - Overdiagnosis factor (ex: 35% excess incidence of lung cancer associated with LDCT screening program)
-     - See details below
+     - See details for sampling below.
+NOTE: placeholder value

 .. todo::

-	Define AST and ODF values and uncertainty distribution from literature
+	Update/confirm placeholder values

 Mean Sojourn Time
 ^^^^^^^^^^^^^^^^^